thjbdvlt/vim-markdown-polyphony/README.md

-markdown syntax for vim, with additional highlights for academic writings:
+markdown syntax for vim, based on [pandoc](https://pandoc.org/MANUAL.html#pandocs-markdown), with additional highlights:

-- quotes (inline quote and block quote)
+- inline quotes
+- parentheses
+- comments:
     - comments with `,,`
-- footnotes
+    - missing developpement (line beginning with `...`)
+    - important comment with `!!`
-- parentheses
+- ...
-- citation keys (for pandoc)

-(and basic markdown syntax: emphasis, strong, heading, code, definition list, html tags)

 the repository also contains a simple bash script to remove `,,` comments when exported with pandoc.